LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 0.10.0
+*Released*: 9 January 2020
+* Item 6506: User management components and related model / action updates
+    - QueryGridModel support for containerPath (in getQueryDetails, selection state, getQuery, getReportInfos)
+    - QueryGridModel support for containerFilter in getQuery call
+    - QueryGridPanel support for onSelectionChange callback function prop
+    - SecurityPolicy.addUserIdAssignment helper function
+    - SiteUsersGridPanel with row selection to show UserDetailsPanel and manage buttons to allow selected user deactivate/reactive/delete
+    - CreateUsersModal for creating new site users from SiteUsersGridPanel button
+    - Add invalidateUsers to index.ts for use in Sample Manager app
+    - Update to @labkey/api release version 0.0.29
+    - Issue 39359: fix to prevent API call to study-reports-getReportInfos if we know study module isn't available

 ### version 0.9.0
 *Released*: 8 January 2020